 - Lack of good east/west routes.
-No adequate east/west routes to connect communities. - Need to preserve environmentally sensitive areas and habitats. - SR-74 is an east-west principal arterial that transects the cities of Perris and Hemet.
-It functions as the cities' main street with a large concentration of local businesses and retailers but lacks adequate driveway access control, safe sidewalks and bike lanes, and traffic signals. - High number of traffic incidents on east/west roadways.
+No adequate east/west routes to connect communities.

+- Need to preserve environmentally sensitive areas and habitats.

+- SR-74 is an east-west

+principal arterial that transects

+the cities of Perris and Hemet.

+It functions as the cities' main

+street with a large

+concentration of local

+businesses and retailers but

+lacks adequate driveway

+access control, safe sidewalks

+and bike lanes, and traffic

+signals.

+- High number of traffic incidents on east/west roadways.

-- 1. Complete regional Salt Creek Trail - 2.
-Complete Mid-County Parkway to provide an additional regional east/west corridor, minimize use of local roads, and shift traffic away from SR-74. - 3.
+1. Complete regional Salt Creek Trail.

+- 2. Complete Mid County Parkway to provide an additional regional east/west corridor, minimize use of local roads, and shift traffic away from SR-74. - 3.
 Build on substantial transit assets.
-Invest in Metrolink rail expansion for the 91/Perris Valley Line and construct accessibility improvements and station improvements at existing Metrolink stations. - 4.
-Implement first/last mile transit connections, particularly from major destinations to Metrolink stations. - 5.
-Complete SR-79 realignment; improve access to SR-74. - 6.
-Extend I-15 Express Lanes to SR-74 with new express lanes to improve trip relaibility for commuters and transit riders and provide additional incentives for carpool and vanpoolers. - 7.
+Invest in Metrolink rail expansion for the 91/Perris Valley line and construct accessibility improvements and station improvements at existing Metrolink stations. - 4.
+Construct a new commuter rail station along the Perris Valley line in Mead Valley to grow ridership by increasing access to commuter rail service. - 5.
+Implement first/last mile transit connections, particularly from major destinations to Metrolink stations. - 6.
+Complete SR-79 realignment; improve access to SR-74. - 7.
+Extend I-15 Express Lanes to SR-74 with new express lanes to improve trip reliability for commuters and transit riders and provide additional incentives for carpool and vanpoolers. - 8.
+Complete Cajalco Road Corridor and Ethanac Expressway to provide additional regional east/west corridors, minimize cut-through traffic on local roads, and shift traffic away from SR-91. - 9.
 Explore policies and methods to increase work at home to decrease commute trips.